 About The Faculty of Arts, External Relations

-The External Relations unit in the Faculty of Arts is responsible for effectively supporting, integrating and coordinating the Faculty of Arts' Alumni Relations, Industry Partnerships, Public Programs, Community Engagement programs as well as Marketing, Communications and Student Recruitment activities.
-The unit is responsible for all external engagement and stakeholder activities, both national and international, ensuring that all activities support the Faculty's broader research, teaching, learning and internationalisation strategies.
+The External Relations unit in the Faculty of Arts is responsible for effectively supporting, integrating and coordinating the Faculty of Arts' Alumni Relations, Industry Partnerships, Public Programs, Executive and Community Education as well as Marketing, Communications and Student Recruitment activities.
+The unit is responsible for all external engagement activities, both national and international, ensuring that all activities support the Faculty's broader research, teaching, learning and internationalisation strategies.
 The unit works collaboratively with academic and professional staff across a number of business units of the Faculty, academic schools and graduate schools, as well as with the External Relations portfolio in University Services.

 About the role